Human as Points: Explicit Point-based 3D Human Reconstruction from Single-view RGB Images: Proposed Method

 \subsubsection{SMPL Estimation and Rectification}

-To provide explicit human shape priors and supplement the missing body parts in the partial depth-deduced point cloud $\mathcal{P}$, we estimate from $\mathcal{I}$ an SMPL model $\mathcal{S}$ following \cite{zhang2021pymaf, feng2021collaborative}.
-However, as analyzed in previous works \cite{zheng2021pamir}, there would be inevitable misalignment between $\mathcal{S}$ and $\mathcal{P}$ caused by $z$-axis depth ambiguity, especially under the single-image setup, which can directly degrade the quality of the whole human reconstruction pipeline.
-To address this issue, assuming that depth estimation usually shows high accuracy and thus can deduce $\mathcal{P}$ with satisfactory quality\footnote{In some extreme cases where the estimated depth map shows poor quality, one can switch to reliability-aware depth estimation models (e.g., \cite{heo2018monocular,xia2020generating,hornauer2022gradient}) and adaptively determine the utilization of depth information.}, we propose a novel SMPL rectification module to further promote the alignment of $\mathcal{S}$ with $\mathcal{P}$ by updating SMPL parameters.
+To provide explicit human shape priors and supplement the missing body parts in the partial depth-inferred point cloud $\mathcal{P}$, we estimate from $\mathcal{I}$ an SMPL model $\mathcal{S}$ following \cite{zhang2021pymaf, feng2021collaborative}.
+However, as analyzed in previous works \cite{zheng2021pamir}, there would be inevitable misalignment between $\mathcal{S}$ and $\mathcal{P}$ caused by depth ambiguity, as shown in Fig. \ref{smplrefineprocess} (b), especially under the single-image setup, which can directly degrade the quality of the whole human reconstruction pipeline.
+To address this issue, assuming that depth estimation usually shows high accuracy and thus can deduce $\mathcal{P}$ with satisfactory quality\footnote{In some extreme cases where the estimated depth map shows poor quality, one can switch to reliability-aware depth estimation models (e.g., \cite{heo2018monocular,xia2020generating,hornauer2022gradient}) and adaptively determine the utilization of depth information.}, we propose a novel SMPL rectification module to further promote the alignment of $\mathcal{S}$ with $\mathcal{P}$ by updating the SMPL parameters, the process is illustrated in Fig. \ref{smplrefineprocess} (c).